shalvah/just-api/README.md

 # Just-API

 This is a fork of (kiranz/just-api)[https://github.com/kiranz/just-api].
-It's basically the same package, but with updated dependencies and fixed tests, and with one major difference: you get to write spec files in YAML.
+It's basically the same package, but with updated dependencies and fixed tests, and with two major differences: you get to write spec files in YAML.

 So instead of this: